 Taking the train in Vietnam is a great way to get an authentic taste of local life, as you spend time watching the beautiful countryside pass you by whilst gently rocking to the rhythm of the tracks.
 It is also an excellent way to keep your carbon footprint down.

 The main railway line, the famous Reunification Express, runs from north to south and stops at nearly all of the main towns and cities along the way.
 You can take the day train between Hue and Danang (Hoi An) and also sleeper trains from Hanoi or Ho Chi Minh City to a number of stops along the line.

 For overnight trips, we book air conditioned soft sleepers in shared 4 berth compartments.
 The beds are wide enough, but for taller people they’re a fraction on the short side.
 If you’d like a little more privacy or space to spread out, we can also book out the entire compartment to make it a private cabin for you.

 To maximise your time in Vietnam it might be necessary for us to arrange one or more internal flights.
-It can take a long time to cover relatively small distances by road, but flights offer you the chance to do it in one hour.
-So where time is factor, a quick and good value internal flight is the best option.
-Flight schedule changes are an unfortunate occurrence, and happen from time to time but we’ll keep you up to date before you leave.
-Once you’re there, our local partners will do their best to solve any problems.
+It can take a long time to cover relatively small distances by road or by rail, but flights offer you the chance to do it in a matter of hours.
+So where time is a factor, a quick and good value internal flight is the best option.